 Prostate cancer is the abnormal growth of prostate cells, whereby the cells grow out of control.
-Prostate cancer comes is various types, from a very slow growing type to very fast growing type (Gleason Grades 2 to 10).
+Prostate cancer comes is various types, from a very slow growing type to a very fast growing type.

-- Stage T3: Cancer extending beyond the borders of the prostate, but no evidence of spread to other locations.
+- Stage T3: Nodule extending beyond the borders of the prostate

 - Stage T4: Cancer spread to other organs

-Once the Gleason Score (Gleason Grade) and Stage are known, your urologist will discuss all the treatment options.
-The treatment options for prostate cancer include:
+Once the grade and stage are known, your urologist will discuss all the treatment options.